ggayliye/Lab3_ECE6780EmbeddedSys_SR24/README.md

 - First and the second parts were finished by the weekend.
 However, in the second part, the LEDs didn't performancedim and brightness switch.
 It took longer time to fix this issue.
+- The "problem" was that the LEDs were not supposed to "dim" and "brighten" in a way that a human eyes can see.
+They blick, but found out that our eyes couldn't catch them.
+- Also, I forgot to set TIM3->CR1 register.
+Then everything worked out.
+- Finishing it one whole day before the due date.

 ## Testing